30 Free Museums in NYC – Free Museum Days in NYC

 Free museums in NYC on select days

 While some museums always let you visit free of charge, others offer free museum days.
 That means the museum specified a day or even a time when you can visit the museum for free.
-Here too, the offers differentiate between free and pay-what-you-wish, which we have marked with a dollar sign ($)
+Most of the time, there’s a difference between free and pay-what-you-wish, so we have grouped the museums according to whether the admission is completely free or whether you can decide how much you want to pay.

 If a museum offers pay-what-you-wish on select days, be sure to get there at least 30 minutes ahead of time!